millsp/ts-toolbelt/README.md

 npm test
 ```

-**ts-toolbelt** has its own type-testing system that you can use on your own
+**ts-toolbelt** has a type-testing system that you can use on your own
 project.
 This is how to get started:

 ```ts
 import {A, B, C, F, I, N, O, S, T, U, Test} from 'ts-toolbelt'